DayreaverDoesThings/Needle-Shell/README.md

 2. **Download Needle**: [Download](https://github.com/DayreaverDoesThings/Needle-Shell/archive/refs/heads/main.zip) the **Needle Shell** zip file.
 This zip file contains all the necessary files to run Needle.

 3. **Extract the Zip File**: Once the download is complete, extract the contents of the zip file to a directory of your choice.
-This will be the directory where you’ll run **Needle**.
+This will be the directory where you will run **Needle**.

 4. **Run the Install Script**:
     - Open your terminal application.